-d.
+c.
 FTIG Police: Responsible for law enforcement and security on the installation.
-The FTIG Police can be contacted at 717-861-2727, Building 7-5.
-In support of the Range Safety Program, the FTIG Police wille.
-FTIG Fire Department: Responsible for fires and medical emergencies on the installation.
-FTIG Fire Department can be contacted at 717-861-2111, Building 5-117.
+The FTIG Police can be contacted at (717) 861-2727, BLDG 7-5.
+In support of the Range Safety Program, the FTIG Police willd.
+FTIG Fire Department: Responsible for fires and medical emergencies(F&ES) operations on the installation.
+FTIG Fire Department can be contacted (non-emergency) at (717) 861-2111, BLDG 5-117, (emergency at 911).
 In support of the Range Safety Program, the FTIG Fire Department will-

-(1) Assist and compliment physical security of the ITC and government property found therein.
+(1) Assist and compliment physical security of the GTC and government property found therein.

-(2) Enforce federal and state laws, as well as, applicable Army Regulations, policies and procedures on the ITC.
+(2) Enforce federal and state laws, as well as, applicable Army Regulations, policies, and procedures on the GTC.